Initiatives to promote literacy across early years settings and schools.

 4.)
 Teacher training inset day

-We are funding teachers to attend an inset day for all primary schools across Hastings to support them to increase children’s engagement and attainment in reading across reception and key stage one.
-Teachers attending the course will learn how to improve children’s fluency in reading and their comprehensive of challenging texts.
-They will also learn about how to support children to develop into confident, competent and motivated readers.
-Training will be delivered by the Centre for Literacy in Primary Education
+We have funded teachers from across Hasting’s primary schools to attend an inset day to support them to increase children’s engagement and attainment in reading across reception and key stage one.
+Teachers attending the course learnt how to improve children’s fluency in reading and their comprehensive of challenging texts.
+They alsolearnt about how to support children to develop into confident, competent and motivated readers.
+Training was delivered by the Centre for Literacy in Primary Education

 5.)
 Teaching assistant comprehension training

-On the same inset day, teaching assistants from across Hastings will benefit from a 1 day reading comprehension training.
-The aims of the training are to build teaching assistants knowledge and skills to teach reading comprehension for children and young people with SEND.
-Training will be delivered by the Driver Youth Trust.
+Teaching Assistants from across Hastings, also took part in a oneday reading comprehension training event.
+The aims of the training were to build teaching assistants knowledge and skills to teach reading comprehension for children and young people with SEND.
+Training wasdelivered by the Driver Youth Trust.